Skip to content

 What is Judo?

-Judo is a Japanese martial art that emphasizes grappling techniques and throws to overcome opponents.
+Judo is a Japanese martial art that emphasizes grappling and throwing techniques to overcome opponents.
 It is a sport that combines physical skill with mental discipline.
-Kanō Jigorō developed Judo as a way to promote physical fitness, self-defense and personal growth.
+Kanō Jigorō developed Judo as a way to promote physical fitness, self-defense, and personal growth.
+The word "judo" literally means "the gentle way," which emphasizes the use of technique over brute force.

 Kanō Jigorō introduced several innovations that revolutionized the world of martial arts:

-Use of black and white belts: Kanō introduced the use of black and white belts to indicate different levels of expertise.
-This rating system allowed practitioners to track their progress and set goals for improvement.
+- Use of black and white belts: Kanō introduced the use of black and white belts to denote different levels of expertise.
+This classification system allowed practitioners to track their progress and set goals for improvement.

-Dan Ranking: Kanō implemented the dan ranking system, which awards degrees of expertise to practitioners.
+- Dan Ranking: Kanō implemented the dan ranking system, which assigns degrees of expertise to practitioners.
 This system provides a clear hierarchy and recognition of skills within the martial art style.

 Kanō Jigorō is known for his mottos, which reflect his philosophy and values:

-"Good use of energy" (精力善用, seiryoku zen'yō): Kanō believed in the efficient use of energy and the importance of maintaining one's strength.
+- "Good Use of Energy" (精力善用, seiryoku zen'yō): Kanō believed in the efficient use of energy and the importance of conserving one's strength.

-Olympic sport: Judo became the first Japanese martial art to become an official Olympic sport.
-It made its debut at the Tokyo Olympics in 1964 and has been part of the Games ever since.
+- Olympic sport: Judo became the first Japanese martial art to be an official Olympic sport.
+It made its debut at the 1964 Tokyo Olympics and has been part of the Games ever since.

 Kanō Jigorō's contributions to the world of martial arts and his dedication to physical education continue to inspire and shape the lives of countless individuals.
 His innovative approach to judo and his dedication to personal growth have left an indelible mark on the sport and the world.